RicCheng/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

-Tuples are immutable (the values cannot be changed after initial assignment), while lists are mutable.
-Only immutable elements can be used as dictionary keys, and hence only tuples and not lists can be used as keys.
+Tuples are immutable (the values cannot be changed or added after initial assignment), while lists are mutable.
+Only immutable elements can be used as dictionary keys.
-Dicts and sets must use a hash for efficient lookup in a hash table.
-The hash values must be immutable, because changing the hash will mess up the data structures and cause the dict or set to fail
+Dicts and sets must use a hash for efficient lookup in a hash table, because changing the hash will mess up the data structures and cause the dict or set to fail

 ---